 But if they take that at face value, in other words, believing a celebrity over you, it’s not often a situation that you can win.

-If that’s the case, dust yourself off and try to find that emotional trigger in your other clients so hopefully it won’t happen again.
+If that’s the case, dust yourself off and try to find that emotional trigger in your other clients so that it won’t happen again.

-A chapter in which we covered a huge amount of important ground related to inspiring our client, it’s the idea of self-efficacy that’s one of the key concepts for a personal trainer to instill in their clients.
+This a chapter in which we covered a huge amount of important ground related to inspiring our client; the idea of self-efficacy is one of the key concepts for a personal trainer to instill in their clients.

-Self-efficacy is something that once it’s attained by a client, really is the best way for them to continue to drive themselves towards their goals.
+Self-efficacy is something that, once a client attains it, really is the best way for them to continue to drive themselves towards their goals.